ray-project/ray/doc/source/data/performance-tips.rst

 Monitoring your application
 ---------------------------

-View the Ray dashboard to monitor your application and troubleshoot issues.
+View the Ray Dashboard to monitor your application and troubleshoot issues.
 To learn more about the Ray dashboard, see :ref:`Ray Dashboard <observability-getting-started>`.